Crowdsourcing Design and the Bargain Basement

 Competition – for Designers

-Competition is the key to an open market and design studios as well as freelancers have been participating in competition since the old days.
+Competition is the key to an open market and design studios as well as freelancers have been participating in competition since the beginning.
 However, turning design itself into the competition is what I have a problem with.
-I think it was a couple years back that I became aware of a very large and well-known company running a contest to produce a brand identity.
+I remember the first time I became aware of a very large and well-known company running a contest to produce a brand identity.
 This really got me thinking and initially, I was thinking, how could people fall for that?
 Perhaps it was aimed towards students or art/design colleges?
-It wasn’t like I’d never heard of the concept before, but it just seemed so odd that a corporation as large as this would run a contest of this nature.
+It wasn’t like I’d never heard of the concept before, but it just seemed so odd that a corporation as large as that would run a contest of this nature.
 I took to the web to search out more information about it.
 It didn’t take long to find the professional design community up in arms about that particular contest.
 The “prize” they were offering was essentially a very low sum for what an actual project of that nature for that level of company would cost.
 I didn’t follow what the end results were but there you had a multi-million dollar company who crowdsourced their next big brand instead of hiring a professional designer.
-Hopefully, that is making you all think as well, because if a company of that magnitude could basically stoop to that level, then we can no longer say with 100% confidence, “oh the clients that would go for crowdsourcing, buy a template, or pay $50 (or less!) for a logo aren’t the client’s we would want.”

-One thing I haven’t seen made mention of in any other article addressing the crowdsourcing issue is the fact that designers basically have no rights (except for the simple fact they get to keep what they made – for free – if someone doesn’t pick them).
+Another key point, is that designers basically have no rights (except for the simple fact they get to keep what they made – for free – if someone doesn’t pick them).
 Customers who choose your design can back out on a whim with no repercussions.
-They can usually also leave you negative feedback, hindering your chances of remaining competitive.
+Often times, they can also leave you negative feedback, hindering your chances of remaining competitive.

 Competition – for Clients